 RETURN to part 2

-At the horizon a couple miles away was the profile of South Manitou Island:
+At the horizon a couple miles away I could see the profile of South Manitou Island:

 At its far left edge I could see the brilliant white spike of the 65-foot tall South Manitou Island Lighthouse, which has been decommissioned since 1958: